tjoyner/ofvioletsandlicorice/chapter23.md

 "I'll tell you why," Daniel continued, "for stubbornness, not feelings.
 And if there were feelings, it was less than your need to be stubborn.
 With yourself, with others."

-He stopped playing with the chain, reached out her hand, looking for his.
+She stopped playing with the chain, reached out her hand, looking for his.

 "It's not true..." she said.
 <!-- Page 155 -->